 Best Bose speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bose speakers you can buy in 2020.

-Bose has dreamed up wireless speakers for over a decade now, so the US audio giant knows a thing or two about streaming.
+The best Bose speakers sound bigger than they look.
+Even its dinky portables can pump out some impressive-sounding audio.
 Offering a good balance of premium build-quality, expressive sound and intuitive controls, Bose speakers are competitive pound-for-pound performers.

 In the past, we've criticised Bose's lack of support for hi-res audio files, but the latest models now support the likes of FLAC and WAV.
 Some models even support Amazon Alexa voice commands and music services like Spotify and Deezer too.

 If you're looking to create a wireless multi-room system, the SoundTouch range is Bose's answer to a Sonos set-up.
-It comprises three speaker sizes – 10, 20 and 30 – that can be linked together to create room-filling sound.
+It's comprised of three speaker sizes – 10, 20 and 30 – that can be linked together to create room-filling sound.

-The Bose speaker range covers a range of prices at the more affordable end of the market.
-Generally, the more you spend, the more powerful and dynamic the sound.
+The Bose speaker range covers a range of prices at the more affordable end of the market but, generally, the more you spend, the more powerful and dynamic the sound.
 Grab your wallet and take a look at our pick of the very best Bose speakers around.

 This multi-talented speaker gave us goosebumps with its bright, bold dynamic sound and refined performance.
 IPX4 water-resistant, it boasts a superb 12-hour battery, making it ideal an an outdoor speaker.